 To deliver the best patient care, clinicians need to stay up to date with the technology revolutionizing physical therapy.
-In our previous post, we took a look at Differential Air Pressure (DAP), the patented technology on which our entire line of AlterG® treadmills is based.
+In our previous post, we took a look at Differential Air Pressure (DAP), the patented technology on which the AlterG® Anti-Gravity Treadmill™ is based.
 Continue reading “A Closer Look at Gait Assessment with AlterG Stride Smart Technology”

 Since our humble beginnings in 2005, AlterG® has come a long way.
 So too has the evolution of physical therapy, often progressing at a dizzying pace.
 In keeping with our commitment to being a pioneer in advanced rehabilitation technology, we’ve continued to add to and improve upon our suite of tools.
 Continue reading “The Evolution of AlterG Technology and What it Means to You”